Diary of Staff Nurse Christine Erica Strom - 1917-1919 - Part 6

 bored, I fear me.
 Caught a transport

-relief when we saw [[?]] back
+relief when we saw Davey's back

 disappear!
-Walked from E.J.C. - fully
+Walked from E.F.C. - fully

 tired.
 Wore ordnance boots & cursed

-the necessity & their stiffness [[?]]xxxx [[?]] from Dobson & Cpl Bristow.
+the necessity & their stiffnesses.Later Heard from Dobson & Cpl Bristow.

 Note from Craig.
-Cpt. [[Gordon?]] here - dear
+Cpt.
+Gordon here - dear

 old chap.
 Matron on the strafe.
 Saw the

-squirrels of the [[?]].
+squirrels of the ward.
 Retired early

 What a long day - and ain't I tired!